rayutt/internet-tech/readme.md

 To start

+Open a terminal

-Go to the api folder.
+Go to the api folder using: cd internet-tech/api.

 Run the following command: python main.py.